jfgiraud/temmental/README.md

 Temmental is a **_small_** template engine **_without dependency_** written in **_java_**.

 The template syntax does not depend of manipulated documents.
 You can use this template engine to generate _text_, _html_, _xml_... documents.

 The template engine is made to raise exceptions as soon as possible when something wrong is detected.

 ## explore

-You can explore the unit tests of the project, but i wrote a complex example:
+You can explore the unit tests of the project, but a complex example is available:

 - [ExampleTest.java](./src/test/java/ExampleTest.java)
 - [example.tpl](./src/test/resources/example.tpl)